 - Substance Abuse Evaluation and /or Presentence Report: A substance abuse evaluation is MANDATORY If the accused if found guilty or pleads guilty to operating while impaired or intoxicated.

 - Sentencing Phase: At the sentence stage, the court will hear from the probation department, prosecutor, defense attorney, defendant and any victim that may be involved.

 What about driving under the influence of marijuana?

-Michigan laws are in a state of flux regarding the offense operating under the influence of marijuana.
-The court system is left with different rules for those that have medical marijuana cards and those without.
 In general, the blood test results (THC nanogram levels) alone are insufficient to convict without other proof of impairment.
 There are a multitude of legal challenges that can be made in these cases especially when the blood test does not account for active THC or there is a lapse in time when marijuana was last used.

--No prior record, no Accident, low BAC (under .16), no substance abuse problem, cooperative with police: I would call this best case scenario.
+FIRST OFFENSE: No prior record, no Accident, low BAC (under .16), no substance abuse problem, cooperative with police: I would call this best case scenario.
 A person charged in Macomb County with an OWI in this position is likely to get a reduction to “impaired driving” with a sentence as follows:

 - Fines/costs range from $900.00 to $1500.00, depending upon the court.

 - 1 year probation (a strong argument can be made for non-reporting probation.

 - Testing is likely in most Macomb County County courts.